 "It absolutely is possible to conduct cyber attacks against satellites.
 Satellites and their ground systems are increasingly just computers running some specialized software, but they often run common OSes like Unix or Linux.
-They are vulnerable to many of the same cyber attacks as every other computer system out there."- Brian Weeden, Director of Program Planning for Secure World Foundation government can function without access to the global internet.
+They are vulnerable to many of the same cyber attacks as every other computer system out there."- Brian Weeden, Director of Program Planning for Secure World Foundation For example, researchers at the National Security Agency in the United States are now employing artificial intelligence to identify and characterize anomalous behaviour in small satellites and potentially detect if these satellites have been secretly hacked.
+Russia tested another, admittedly much starker, approach to cyber resilience during the reporting period.23 government can function without access to the global internet.
 According to Russia analyst Samuel Bendett, "The larger context is Russia's dependence as a nation on imported / foreign hi-tech and the perceived vulnerabilities that Russia sees in such technology use.
-With so many government, public, and private-sector nodes using such foreign tech, the Russian government is seeking to impose a measure of control over how Internet communication over this technology is conducted."
+With so many government, public, and private-sector nodes using such foreign tech, the Russian government is seeking to impose a measure of control over how Internet communication over this technology is conducted."24